2013 Subaru BRZ Performance

 Acceleration and Power

-While some reviewers comment that the Subaru BRZ could handle a more powerful engine, most agree that its 2.0-liter four-cylinder engine and well-matched transmissions make the BRZ a blast to drive.
-The horizontally-opposed engine generates 200 horsepower and 151 pound-feet of torque, which is sent to the rear wheels through either a six-speed manual or a six-speed automatic transmission.
-The EPA reports that the 2013 Subaru BRZ gets up to 25/34 mpg city/highway, which is better than many affordable sports cars.
+While some reviewers comment that the Subaru BRZ could use a more powerful engine, most agree that its 2.0-liter four-cylinder engine and well-matched transmissions make the BRZ a blast to drive.
+The engine generates 200 horsepower and 151 pound-feet of torque.
+The BRZ is available with a six-speed manual or a six-speed automatic transmission.
+The EPA reports that the 2013 Subaru BRZ gets up to 25/34 mpg city/highway, which is better than the fuel economy of many affordable sports cars.

 - "The six-speed manual transmission has a high-effort, short-throw shifter and a light clutch, and it's a bit easy to stall the BRZ off the line because its flywheel weighs only 20 lb, some 9 less than an STI's." -- Automobile Magazine